Luos-io/Documentation/docs/demo_boards/electronic-use.md

 ## Boards general specifications

 Almost every demonstration board in the provided examples is composed of a motherboard and a shield board.
-The motherboard, called L0, has a <span class="cust_tooltip">node<span class="cust_tooltiptext">{{node_def}}</span></span> that hosts Luos.
+The motherboard, called L0, has a <span className="cust_tooltip">node<span className="cust_tooltiptext">{{node_def}}</span></span> that hosts Luos.
 The shield board is added to a L0 to type it with an electronic function.

 <img src="/img/assembly.png" height="200px" />